ableco/able_git_hooks/README.md

-# Able Scripts
+# Able Git Hooks

-AbleScripts copies a setup script and rubocop rules to a Rails project.
-It also installs git hooks so that the scripts can be managed outside of the `.git/hooks` folder.
+AbleGitHooks installs git hooks so that the scripts can be managed outside of the `.git/hooks` folder.

 All scripts in the `hooks/<hook_name>` folders will be run and expected to return 0.

 For example this gem installs a rubocop hook in `hooks/pre-commit/rubocop` that prevents commits that do not pass rubocop check.